 Recommended VPNs to Stop ISP Throttling

-#1 Surfshark: Surfshark offers 3200+ servers in 65 countries.
+1. Surfshark: Surfshark is an affordable VPN service that offers 3200+ servers in 65 countries.
 It has over 80 servers in the USA alone making it a lucrative option for streaming online content on Netflix, Hulu, and Disney+.
 It protects you from internet speed throttling by providing you with split tunneling, DNS leak protection, kill switch, OpenVPN, and PPTP protocols for added security.

 The split-tunneling system enables users to control the choice of apps that utilize the VPN.
 This can help the user manage the traffic more efficiently with their regular internet connection.